mangapress/mangapress/readme.txt

 keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==
+= 2.8.1.1 =
+   * Correcting problem with undefined function error appearing when Latest Comic template in TwentyFourteen theme is used

+= 2.8.1 =
+   * Corrected E_STRICT notice on plugin activation
+   * Updated font icons

 = 2.8 =
    * Added bundled child-themes for TwentyEleven, TwentyTwelve, TwentyThirteen, and TwentyFourteen
    * Corrected 404 issues for custom post-type after activation